Icaro-Lima/LabarcFPGASimulatorDesktop/server/README.md

 from the labarc01 account.
 The HTTP server has write access to /home/labarc01.

-When the user clicks `Upload` in `/var/www/html/hdl/sintese.php`, the HTTP server creates a new directory in /home/labarc01 and puts the uploaded Systemverilog file `top.sv` into it.
+When the user clicks `Upload` in `remote.php`, the HTTP server creates a new directory in /home/labarc01/syn and puts the uploaded Systemverilog file `top.sv` into it.
 The HTTP server has no FPGA board connected to it.